OpenMDAO/OpenMDAO-Framework/docs/quick-ref/nedit.rst

 .. index:: NEdit; spell check
 .. index:: spell check: in NEdit

-Launching spell check from NEdit
+Launching Spell Check from NEdit
 --------------------------------

 1. Open the file you want to spell-check and type: ``nedit <file_name> &``